Civilians flee as Syria Kurds battle Turkish invasion

 The UN's Office for the Coordination of Humanitarian Affairs on Thursday estimated that 70,000 people have been newly displaced since Ankara launched its operation.
 "We're heading to the countryside because we're scared of renewed bombing and intensified clashes," said Rizan Mohammad, 33, who fled the Kurdish-majority city of Qamishli with his family.

 The Britain-based Observatory, which relies on a network of sources in Syria, said at least 29 fighters and 10 civilians have been killed since the start of the assault.
-A baby was among five people reportedly killed in Kurdish shelling on Turkish border town, and dozens injured.
 AFP correspondents saw fighters crossing into Syria in dozens of vehicles.

 Turkey, which staged two previous offensives into Syria since the start of the conflict, relies heavily on Syrian proxy fighters, many of whom once battled President Bashar al-Assad's troops.
 Erdogan wants a buffer zone to which he can send back some of the 3.6 million Syrian refugees his country hosts.